4700 EURO PER PERSON

 Itinerary

-We meet in the city of Santander at 9am.
-Please be dressed and ready to walk.
-We will drive to Santillana del Mar (approximately 30 mins) and set off on foot to begin our pilgrimage.
 A single yellow arrow will guide us on our ’way’ from the town square, westward, walking along old cart tracks and lanes that wind through fields and hamlets.
-We finish our walk at the village of Cobreces and head down to the beach of Luaña before returning to Santillana for the night.
-Before dinner a local guide will give us a tour of Santillana del Mar, taking us back in time and sharing with us the history of this, one of Spain’s most charming old towns.
-Dinner included.
+We finish our walk a bit ahead of at the village of Cobreces and head down to the beach of Luaña before returning to Santillana for the night.

 Day 3 – Cobijeru (Buelna) to Llanes: 18.5 km

 Today’s walk starts with us making our way down to the coastal paths to explore some magical, hidden sea caves.
 Please bring a flashlight, so if you would like to enter the caves you can do so safely.
 Leaving the caves, we will walk west along cliffs, through fields and little villages to the popular seaside town and fishing port of Llanes.
 Llanes’s old quarter was declared a Historic and Artistic Site, a great place to take time to wander the little streets, the port and up to the sea cliffs.
-(Dinner & Breakfast included)

-Day 4 – Llanes to Nueva: 19 km
+Day 4 – Llanes to San Antolin or Naves: 14 km

 Upon leaving Llanes, we guide you along more dramatic coastal trails as we continue west toward Santiago, breathing in the salty air.
-Country roads and coastal trails; quiet coves and sleepy villages are part of today’s landscape.
+Country roads and coastal trails; quiet caves and sleepy villages are part of today’s landscape.

-At the end of the hike, we will drop down into Ribadesella for well-deserved “culin” de Sidra!
-Then we have a real treat in store as we visit the Caves of Tito Bustillo, which boast some of Spain’s most magnificent prehistoric cave art, dating back from 22,000-10,000 BC.
-We’ll stay in Ribadesella for the next two nights at a seaside hotel.
-(Dinner & Breakfast included)
+At the end of the hike, we will drop down into Ribadesella for a well-deserved “culin” de Sidra!.
+We’ll stay here for the next two nights at a seaside hotel.

 This morning’s trail leads us up to the lighthouse just west of Ribadasella and down to a favorite beach of Playa la Vega.
 We’ll take a break at one of the chiringuitos (beach side bars) to soak up the atmosphere for a short while before returning to the trail, up again along a cow path to the town of Berbes and onwards to the beach of Playa Espasa.